agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/AccountsApi.md

 <a id="createaccount"></a>
 # **CreateAccount**
-> Account CreateAccount (AccountData accountData)
+> Account CreateAccount (AccountInsertData accountInsertData)

-Use the `AccountData` object resource to create new records.
+Use the `AccountInsertData` object resource to create new records.

 You can supply the required field values in the request data, and then use the `POST` method of the resource.

-The input parameter must be used in the `AccountData` record structure inside the `FieldType` parameter in the foreign key fields.
+The input parameter must be used in the `AccountInsertData` record structure inside the `FieldType` parameter in the foreign key fields.

 Foreign key fields are: `TenantId, LanguageId, TimezoneId, DateFormatId`

 ### Create a new record of Account
-* If the value in the `Id, Username, ExternalId` fields are empty then action insert a new record according input parameter entity record structure (`AccountData`).
+* If the value in the `Id, Username, ExternalId` fields are empty then action insert a new record according input parameter entity record structure (`AccountInsertData`).
-* If the value in the `Username, ExternalId` and `Id` fields are empty then action insert a new record according input parameter entity record structure (`AccountData`).
+* If the value in the `Username, ExternalId` and `Id` fields are empty then action insert a new record according input parameter entity record structure (`AccountInsertData`).
 * If the `Id, Username, ExternalId` field value is matched multiple times, then a `400` error is reported (`Errors/Multible Rows`), and the error record is returned.

 The response body will contain the object of the created record if the call is successful.
 Method returns an extended `Account` structure.
 Here, all foreign key fields are abstract object structures, utilizing `AbstractText` or `AbstractLong` data types, offering a detailed view of the data and related entities.